AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 In today’s class, Richard took me through the workbench project phase.
 I think the broad classification of spaces are as follows:

-Maker spaces workshop, with section on digital fabrication and wood workshop, Cubicles for startups -- one is working on electric vehicles, another on making school work fun, another on stem education for children, another on making rockets
-Academy space for individuals who are learning as a part of Skill-Ed Cafeteria and open space with a garden where there are projects on aquaponics and hydroponics (I have made a mental note to look up both).
+Maker spaces workshop, with section on digital fabrication and wood workshop, Cubicles for startups -- one is working on electric vehicles, another on making school work fun, another on stem education for children, another on making rockets, and academy space for individuals who are learning as a part of Skill-Ed, a cafeteria and open space with a garden where there are projects on aquaponics and hydroponics (I have made a mental note to look up both).

-Today, I will do two things -- firstly, document each of the items in the maker spaces workshop and understand what they do, and secondly, I will try to understand the different documentation tools available online before deciding which one will work best for me.
+Today, I covered two things -- firstly, I documented each of the items in the maker spaces workshop and made note of what each of these machines do, and secondly, I reviewed the different documentation tools available online.

-So now, I’m going to explore github.
 I signed up on github yesterday, but the user interface looks intimidating -- something that a coder may be familiar with, but looks completely alien to me.This is what the landing page looks like:

 ![github opening page on sign up](/images/githubopeningpage.png)